motleydev/CSH-Final-Exam-Practical-2024/README.md

 #### Project Overview
 The final project involves creating a simple note-taking application where users can create, view, update, and delete notes.
 This project will be built entirely in Python using Django to handle both the front-end and back-end functionalities.
 The application will utilize a SQLite database to store note data and Docker for deployment.
 The goal is to demonstrate your understanding of front-end development, back-end development, DevOps, and data structures/database management.

+A final feature will be revealed on the day of the test, but you are welcome to dry-run the project and bring example code with you.
+The use of LLMs is also allowed.

 ### Project Sections

 #### 1. Front-end Development